Additional Resources to Assist You

 - Run a “Found Pet” ad on Craigslist and your local newspaper.

 Our Animal Rescue Fund has limited funds available to help low-income pet owners with vet bills.
-(Please see our Animal Rescue Fund page for more information and an application for medical assistance.)
+(Please see our Animal Relief Fund page for more information and an application for medical assistance.)
 It is possible for you to secure several contributions from these organizations.
 In most cases, no organization will cover 100% of the cost for your pet’s urgent care.
-Here is a list of other organizations you should contact to seek help with medical care for your pet in need.

 Printable version of this list of resources: